chak14/InspireMusic/README.md

 <a name="introduction"></a>
 ## Introduction
 > [!Note]
 > This repo contains the algorithm infrastructure and some simple examples.
-Currently only support English text prompts.

 > [!Tip]
 > To preview the performance, please refer to [InspireMusic Demo Page](https://funaudiollm.github.io/inspiremusic).

-InspireMusic is a unified music, song, and audio generation framework through the audio tokenization integrated with autoregressive transformer and flow-matching based model.
-The original motive of this toolkit is to empower the common users to innovate soundscapes and enhance euphony in research through music, song, and audio crafting.
-The toolkit provides both training and inference codes for AI-based generative models that create high-quality music.
-Featuring a unified framework, InspireMusic incorporates audio tokenizers with autoregressive transformer and super-resolution flow-matching modeling, allowing for the controllable generation of music, song, and audio with both text and audio prompts.
-The toolkit currently supports music generation, will support song generation, audio generation in the future.
+InspireMusic is a toolkit for music, song, and audio generation.
+It consists of an autoregressive transformer with a flow-matching based model.
+This toolkit is for users to generate music, song, and audio.
+InspireMusic can generate high-quality music in long-form with text-to-music and music continuation.
+InspireMusic incorporates audio tokenizers with autoregressive transformer and flow-matching modeling, allowing for the controllable generation of music, song, and audio with both text and audio prompts.
+The toolkit currently supports music generation.

 ## InspireMusic
 <p align="center"><table><tr><td style="text-align:center;"><img alt="Light" src="asset/InspireMusic.png" width="100%" /></tr><tr><td style="text-align:center;">